DESalhi/QR-Code-Generation/README.md

 # QR-Code-Generation
-A simple Python project to generate QR codes.
+A modern Python project to generate QR codes with a PyQt5 graphical interface.

 ## Requirements
 - Python 3.x
 - qrcode library
 - Pillow library
+- PyQt5

 ## Installation
 1. Clone or download the repository to your local machine.
-2. Install the required libraries using pip by running the following command in your terminal:
+2. Install the required libraries using pip:

-- pip install qrcode Pillow
+   pip install qrcode Pillow PyQt5

 ## Usage
-1. Run the qr_code_generator.py file using the following command:
+Run the PyQt5 graphical interface:

-python qr_code_generator.py
+   python qr_code_gui_pyqt5.py

+Features:
-2. Enter the data you want to encode in the QR code.
+- Enter data to encode and optionally select a logo image.
-3. The QR code image will be generated and displayed.
+- Customize fill and background colors.
+- Preview the QR code instantly.
+- Save the QR code as PNG, JPEG, or SVG.

+All code comments are now in English for clarity.

 ## Contributing
 If you want to contribute to this project, feel free to create a pull request or report any issues.